BookCrossing-SoftServe/Bookcrossing-Back-End/README.md

 2. Move to Bookcrossing-Back-End and execute "docker-compose up"

-###### Note: Also check Bookcrossing-Back-End/src/BookCrossingBackEnd/appsettings.json if you need to pass any extra variables!
+###### Note: Also check Bookcrossing-Back-End/src/BookCrossingBackEnd/examplesettings.json and save it as appsettings.json if you want to deploy without docker-compose or pass any extra variables!

 **Note!
 Contribution rules:**
 1. All Pull Requests should start from prefix *#xxx-yyy* where *xxx* - task number and and *yyy* - short description